Deyna Castellanos: Manchester City

+Bay FC

+On 26 January 2024, Castellanos was acquired by new NWSL expansion franchise Bay FC for a transfer fee.
+In the 2024 season, Castellanos appeared in 20 matches, starting 12, and scored 2 goals.

+Portland Thorns

+On 23 January 2025, Bay FC announced that they had bought out the remainder of her contract, making her a free agent.
+The next day, Castellanos was acquired by NWSL team Portland Thorns FC and signed to a two-year contract with a club option.
+She made her Thorns debut in the league's season-opener, starting and playing 87 minutes in a defeat to the Kansas City Current.
+Castellanos scored her first goal with her new club on 22 April, helping the Thorns beat NJ/NY Gotham FC, 4–1.

 International career

 Youth

 In 2014, she was a member of the Venezuela national under-17 team who finished fourth in the 2014 FIFA U-17 Women's World Cup and runners-up in the 2014 Women's Youth Olympic football.
 She won the Golden Boot of the 2014 FIFA U-17 Women's World Cup with six goals, equalling her teammate Gabriela García and was also a goalscorer of the 2014 Women's Youth Olympic football with seven.
 She was also as a top scorer of the 2016 South American Under-17 Women's Football Championship with 12.
 Castellanos is the top goalscorer of the Venezuela U-17 women's team with 35.
 Castellanos is currently the all-time leading goalscorer of the FIFA U-17 Women's World Cup with 11.

 Castellanos was called up to the Venezuela U-20 women's team in January 2018 for the 2018 South American Under-20 Women's Football Championship.
 She was the only player to score in the Group B matches with three, once against Uruguay, Bolivia and Chile.
 She was also the only player to score in the final stage, scoring once in a 3–1 defeat against Paraguay U-20 women's team.